 Earl and Elizabeth Vennum Scholarship

 An annual scholarship is made available by Howard and Gladys Marks in honor of Rev. Earl and Elizabeth Vennum.
 At least $1,500.00 annually is awarded to a student of outstanding ability preparing for the preaching ministry.
-The recipient is recommended by the School of Religion in consultation with the director of financial aid.
+The recipient is recommended by the School of Theology and Christian Ministry in consultation with the director of financial aid.